Savelore

 Cons:

-- You're bookmarking entire chats, not specific responses.
+• You're bookmarking entire chats, not specific responses.
 That 45-message conversation about React patterns?
-Good luck finding the exact response you need
+You still have to scroll to find the one response you needed

-- Bookmarks pile up.
-After a month you have 30 starred chats and you're back to searching
+• Bookmarks pile up.
+After a month you have 30 starred chats and you're searching through those instead of chat history

-- Doesn't work for temporary chats at all (they disappear forever)
+• Doesn't work for temporary chats at all

 This is like bookmarking an entire book instead of highlighting one paragraph.

-Best for: People who have focused conversations about one topic per chat and don't mind scrolling through long threads.
+Best for: People who have focused single-topic conversations and don't mind scrolling through long threads.

 Method 4: Chat Export Extensions

-There are extensions that let you export entire ChatGPT conversations to text files or Markdown.
+Extensions that export entire ChatGPT conversations to text files or Markdown.

 Pros:

-- Some let you export to Notion or other tools
+• Some export directly to Notion or other tools

 Cons:

-- You're exporting massive walls of text.
-That 20-minute productivity chat?
-It's now a 3000-word document
+• You're exporting walls of text.
+A 20-minute chat becomes a 3000-word document

-- Finding specific responses means Ctrl+F through files.
-Not much better than searching chat history
+• Finding a specific response means Ctrl+F through files.
+Not much better than searching chat history.

-- Most don't handle temporary chats since those aren't saved in your history
+• Most don't handle temporary chats since those aren't in your history

-Great for archives.
-Terrible for actually finding and reusing specific responses.
+Good for complete backups.
+Not good for finding and reusing specific responses later.

-Best for: People who want complete backups and don't mind spending time searching later.
+Best for: People who want full conversation archives and don't mind searching through them manually.

-- Jump back to the original conversation if you need more context
+• Jump back to the original conversation (for non-temporary chats)

 Downsides: